apike/allenpike.com/_posts/2025-04-30-post-chat-llm-ui.md

 </div>

-While natural-language inputs for date pickers have been acheivable with substantial effort for years, it’s now within every team’s reach to add [inuitive fields](https://x.com/pontusab/status/1853123214823846064) wherever they previously made users pick from lists.
+While natural-language inputs for date pickers have been acheivable (with substantial effort) for years, it’s now within every team’s reach to add [inuitive fields](https://x.com/pontusab/status/1853123214823846064) in places they previously made users pick from lists.

 As we start to see new interfaces that support these more humane controls, it will seem increasingly inhumane that we once chose “Helvetica”, “Semibold”, and “36pt” from three separate dropdowns.
 It *is* inhumane – it’s an artifact of the past, back when computers needed us to chunk up our inputs into separate dropdowns for them, lest they be confused.